The most famous Tape-Echo Unit in Britain, and possibly in the

 the linked picture page.

-Solid-State in the late 1960's.
-It also now has a proper erase head instead of the permanent
+goes Solid-State.
+It also now has a proper erase head instead of a permanent

 Mk IV Copicat combined with a valve power amplifier unit.
 The first (and

-only) one we have ever seen !!
-Was this just a prototype ??
+only) one we have ever seen !
+Could this have been a prototype for the WEM

 major change from the usual formula.............. a Copicat with four replay